 What are the best Italian coffee brands for brewing the perfect cup of joe?

-Italy is the origin of many great things in the world, including a coffee type we all adore: Italian beans!
+Italy is the origin of many great things, including a coffee type we all adore: Italian beans!
 An Italian roasted bean is a dark roast, almost an espresso.
-So learn more with us if you’re all for the smoky and strong notes!
+Learn more with us if you’re all for the smoky and strong notes!

 9 best Italian coffee brands